 Children with CF can suffer worse effects from coughs and colds than other children.
-Minimising contact with children with streaming colds, encouraging frequent handwashing and reminding children to cough or sneeze into a tissue and then put it in the bin can help reduce infections for everyone and is particularly beneficial to children with cystic fibrosis.
+Minimising contact with children with streaming colds, encouraging frequent handwashing and reminding children to cough or sneeze into a tissue and then put it in the bin can help reduce infections for everyone and is particularly beneficial to children with CF.

-There are certain bugs, such as Pseudomonas and Aspergillus, which are found in the environment and can be harmful to people with cystic fibrosis; mud, rotting vegetation and stagnant water are all ideal environments for these bugs to thrive.
+There are certain bacteria and fungi, such as Pseudomonas and Aspergillus, which are found in the environment and can be harmful to people with CF; mud, rotting vegetation and stagnant water are all ideal environments for these bugs to thrive.